 -My first running diary for pro wrestling since TNA Sacrifice 2010 nearly scarred me for life.
 However, much like Jake Roberts’ demons, I refuse to relent and I don’t go away that easily.
 No, I am here.
 And for the seven of you that read my work and get enjoyment out of it, I WILL NOT LET YOU DOWN!

 -Unlike last year, instead of a four man crew, it’s been halved.
 Dave hasn’t had the temerity to watch wrestling since his hero, Bret Hart, staggered like a zombie at WrestleMania; whereas Rob has a case of the flu so bad, he’s been hacking up chunks of green.
 And we all thought he’d been watching TNA’s best of 2010.
-So it’s just brother Josh and I at his shack, and that ..click here to read more
+So it’s just brother Josh and I at his ..click here to read more

 Alberto del Rio, Booker T, Chris Masters, CM Punk, Daniel Bryan, Drew McIntyre, Edge, Evan Bourne, Ezekial Jackson, Jack Swagger, john cena, John Morrison, Kevin Nash, Kofi Kingston, Mason Ryan, Michael Cole, Nexus, R-Truth, randy orton, Rey Mysterio, Royal Rumble 2011, Santino Marella, The Big Show, The Great Khali, The Miz, Vickie Guerrero, vince mcmahon, Vladimir Kozlov, Wade Barrett, WrestleMania 27, WWE Royal Rumble, Zack Ryder